weaviate/weaviate-io/developers/weaviate/model-providers/wes/embeddings.md

 ### Weaviate configuration

-The WES vectorizer is only available for use by Weaviate Cloud instances.
-At this time, WES is not available for self-hosted users.
+The Weaviate Embeddings vectorizer is only available for use by Weaviate Cloud instances.
+At this time, Weaviate Embeddings is not available for self-hosted users.

 ### API credentials

-WES is integrated with Weaviate Cloud.
-Your Weaviate Cloud credentials will be used to authorize your Weaviate Cloud instance's access for WES.
+Weaviate Embeddings is integrated with Weaviate Cloud.
+Your Weaviate Cloud credentials will be used to authorize your Weaviate Cloud instance's access for Weaviate Embeddings.

 <Tabs groupId="languages">

  <TabItem value="py" label="Python API v4">
     <FilteredTextBlock
       text={PyConnect}
-      startMarker="# START WESInstantiation"
+      startMarker="# START WeaviateInstantiation"
-      endMarker="# END WESInstantiation"
+      endMarker="# END WeaviateInstantiation"
       language="py"
     />
   </TabItem>